RobKenis/edgecase-2023/docs/wednesday/5-enabling-experimentation.md

 The [ArgoCD Pull Request Generator](https://argocd-applicationset.readthedocs.io/en/stable/Generators-Pull-Request/) is used to create a vcluster per PR.
 Nothing custom, this is supported by default by ArgoCD.

+Things like [Crossplane](https://www.crossplane.io/) work really well with this, because you can bootstrap entire environments, also outside the cluster.